Pavithravignesh/bitespeed-reactflow/README.md

 ### 🎯 How It Works

+1. **🎯 Start Tour**: Click the floating tour button to begin guided learning
-1. **🎨 Create Nodes**: Drag message nodes from the sidebar to the canvas
+2. **🎨 Create Nodes**: Drag message nodes from the sidebar to the canvas
-2. **🔗 Connect Flows**: Connect nodes by dragging from source to target handles
+3. **🔗 Connect Flows**: Connect nodes by dragging from source to target handles
-3. **✏️ Edit Content**: Click any node to edit its message content
+4. **✏️ Edit Content**: Click any node to edit its message content
-4. **💾 Save Workflow**: Click "Save Work" to validate and save your flow
+5. **💾 Save Workflow**: Click "Save Work" to validate and save your flow
-5. **📸 Export**: Download your workflow as a PNG image
+6. **📸 Export**: Download your workflow as a PNG image

 ### 🎨 Visual Features